 The brand has remained an athletic shoe top seller because it is based on the idea that better fit and technology results in an excellent performance.
 The message the brand has been sending its multitude of fans is relatively simple: the shoes speak for themselves and not the stars that endorse them.

-Investing in research, design and new technology, New Balance through the years have shunned substantial endorsement deals in favor of shifting more focus on the shoes than on the stars.
+Investing in research, design, and new technology, New Balance, through the years, has shunned substantial endorsement deals in favor of shifting more focus on the shoes than on the stars.

-The seemingly conservative principles of the brand trace back to its roots in 1906, when the company was founded by William J. Riley as the New Balance Arch Company in Belmont, Massachusetts.
-The company focused on manufacturing arch support and orthopedic shoes for several decades concentrating on this small niche market which rarely went out of state.
+The seemingly conservative principles of the brand trace back to its roots in 1906, when William J. Riley founded the company as the New Balance Arch Company in Belmont, Massachusetts.
+The company focused on manufacturing arch support and orthopedic shoes for several decades, concentrating on this small niche market that rarely went out of state.

 While competitors seem to be rolling out new designs only after a year, New Balance can do it in just four months.
-They continued to focus on domestic production that from the 2000s up to the present, more than 70 percent of their production remained in the United States.
-Their production for the European market also stayed in their manufacturing plant in Flimby, England in the United Kingdom.
+They continued to focus on domestic production.
+From the 2000s up to the present, more than 70 percent of their output remained in the United States.
+Their production for the European market also stayed in their manufacturing plant in Flimby, England, in the United Kingdom.

-Among the shoe models that have been made in the manufacturing plants of New Balance up to this day is the NB 997 of designer, Steven Smith.
-Originally released 1991 that resulted in huge sales, the running shoe was re-issued in 2015 with newer colorways and design collaborations with top retailers.
-The American brand has also maintained its pig suede upper and mesh material combination that gives a retro vibe to the 1990s hit design.
+Among the shoe models that have been made in the manufacturing plants of New Balance up to this day is the NB 997 of designer Steven Smith.
+Initially released in 1991 that resulted in huge sales, the running shoe was re-issued in 2015 with newer colorways and design collaborations with top retailers.
+The American brand has also maintained its pig suede upper and mesh material combination to retrograde to the 1990s hit design.

-The classic New Balance 997 has released Made in USA versions promising All-American craftsmanship as it also features an upper made with Horween leather sourced from Chicago, and crafted by American workers in American factories.
-The favorite sneaker pays homage and tribute by only using the finest high-end leathers, timeless details, and extraordinary comfort elements.
+The classic New Balance 997 has released Made in USA versions promising All-American craftsmanship.
+It also features an upper made with Horween leather sourced from Chicago and crafted by American workers in American factories.
+The favorite sneaker pays homage and tribute by only using the finest high-end leathers, timeless details, and unique comfort elements.

-The new silhouette of the New Balance 997 sneaker was a favorite of many shoe retailers and personalities to tweak with their special colorways and designs.
-Some of the first colorways that came out for the New Balance 997 running shoe are grey, navy, white, and red tones.
+The new silhouette of the New Balance 997 sneaker was a favorite of many shoe retailers and personalities to tweak with their unique colorways and designs.
+Some of the early colorways for the New Balance 997 running shoe are grey, navy, white, and red tones.

 American sneaker retailer Concepts came out with the New Balance 997 Rosé colorway for their Concepts x New Balance 997 collaboration.
 Dropped in their Boston and New York stores, the “Rosé” colorway was named after the famous celebratory drink and not that of the flower.
 The shoe has a rosy pink theme in the suede upper with an embossed crocodile textile in the tongue and heel.

-In 2015, Concepts continued their collaboration with the American brand with the New Balance 997 “Luxury Goods,” a tonal colorway released on February 2015.
-Luxury brand Hermes is the personal inspiration in the supple leather and suede upper dropped exclusively in the CNCPTS New York store.
+In 2015, Concepts collaborated with the American brand with the New Balance 997 “Luxury Goods,” a tonal colorway released in February 2015.
+Hermes's luxury brand is the personal inspiration in the supple leather and suede upper dropped exclusively in the CNCPTS New York store.

 American specialty fashion retailer J. Crew also collaborated with the American shoe brand in the J.Crew x New Balance 997 “Butterscotch Candy” for Spring 2016.
 It was followed by the New Balance 997 “Moonshot” with lunar-inspired colorway features in the off-white pigskin suede upper with midnight navy blue and white accents to mimic the look of the moon in the night sky.

-A New Balance 997 Air Exploration Pack, meanwhile, offered a combination of cloud-white leather with red and blue accents inspired by US astronaut suits.
-Concepts again renewed its collaborative partnership with New Balance for the New balance 997 Rivalry Pack.
+Meanwhile, a New Balance 997 Air Exploration Pack offered a combination of cloud-white leather with red and blue accents inspired by US astronaut suits.
+Concepts renewed its collaborative partnership with New Balance for the New Balance 997 Rivalry Pack.
 Iced Blue and Tonal Blue colorways were also released in 2016.

 The year 2017 was a good year for a follow-up between J. Crew and New Balance Classics.
-The New Balance 997 Cortado has a light tan suede upper with a dark grey midsection, with a premium vachetta tan-colored N-logo.
-Refined and straightforward light grey shades on the tongue and heel match a white midsole while a classic gum outsole adds a dull finish.
+The New Balance 997 Cortado had a light tan suede upper with a dark grey midsection, with a premium vachetta tan-colored N-logo.